keiji-imai/blog/content/posts/redist/index.md

 title: Redist
 date: 2023-01-03
 draft: False
-showLikes: True
+description: "A redistricting puzzle game"
-description: "Building a redistricting puzzle game"
+summary: "A redistricting puzzle game"
 ---

 My dad developed a [cool statistical method](https://news.harvard.edu/gazette/story/2022/11/an-algorithm-to-detect-gerrymandering/) and used it to prove that politicians discriminated through gerrymandering in several court cases.
 So as a Christmas gift, I made him a gerrymandering puzzle.
 I lasercut the parts out of acrylic with help from Gloria, and Claudius helped me glue the box together.